cpzielke/csc309-srp-facade-lab/README.md

 Before turning it in, make sure you followed instructions in the Getting Started section above.
 Your repo should be private and not a fork of this one.
 If you haven't turned your repo private, please do it before turning it in on Canvas.

-Then, add me to your private repo so I can access your code for grading purposes.
+Add me to your private repo so I can access your code for grading purposes.
 My GH username is: **bcdasilv**

 Finally, access the corresponding assignment on Canvas and submit your repo URL.